UoA-eResearch/mytardis_ingestion/README.md

  - **Description**: Technical description of the instrument and its capabilities
  - **Instrument Type**: Classification of the type of instrument
  - **Measured Variable**: What the instrument measures or observes
+ - **Date**: Key dates include commissioning/decommissioning, calibration etc.
+   -**Date Type**: What the date represents
+ - **Related Identifier**: PIDs that are related to the instrument.
+For example a complex instrument might contain sensors that can be considered to be instruments in their own right.
+These could have PIDInst minted for them and they would list the other sensors in the instrument as related identifiers
+   - **Related Identifier Type**: The type of PID included.
+   - **Relation Type**: Description of the relationship
+ - **Alternate Identifier**: Other Identifiers that the instrument has
+   - **Alternate Identifier Type**: The type of identifier used as an alternate
 ### Roadmap

  - Migrate the API keys out of an **env** file and into a more secure information repository